 The central point for all Space Pirate activity on Tallon IV, the mines house many labs, much Phazon, and some sinister creatures in the depths.

-An area that no one has dared go near, and was sealed off by the Chozo.
-It is the source of the Phazon.
-This is where the final battle takes place.
+An area sealed off by the Chozo, the Impact Crater is the source of the Phazon infiltration on Tallon IV.
+This is where the final battle takes place between Samus Aran and the Metroid Prime.

 The quickest to fire, and also quickest moving bullet but has the lowest damage per shot, good to use on fast moving enemies.
 The charged version is simply more powerful, and is the quickest to charge of all the beams.

-A big explosion dealing high amounts of damage, good for taking out enemies quickly, destroys Cordite objects.
-It uses 5 missiles.
+A big explosion dealing high amounts of damage, the Super Missile is good for taking out enemies quickly.
+It can destroy Cordite objects.
+Using a Super Missile depletes five missiles.

-An electrical beam that has a partial lock on, it's useful against machinery and the charge shot can stun some enemies.
-The charge version will also track enemies, so it is good against fast moving enemies.
-This beam can also be used to return power to systems.
+An electrical beam with a partial lock on, the Wave Beam is useful against machinery.
+The charged version can stun some enemies, and has homing capabilities, serving best against quick enemies.
+This beam can also be used to return power to depleted electrical systems by firing at a conduit.

-This beam has the lowest rate of fire, and the shots move slowly as well making it hard to hit moving enemies, but the upside is that it can freeze them, meaning they can be taken out with a single missile.
-Targets with more health need the charge shot in order to freeze them.
+The Ice Beam has the lowest rate of fire, and the shots themselves move slowly as well, making it hard to hit moving enemies.
+It can also freeze them, allowing Samus to dispatch them with a single missile.
+Difficult targets require the charge shot in order to freeze them.

 Sends out sheet of ice when it hits, freezing those it hits.
 Quite useful in confusing situations with an overwhelming number of enemies.
-The Spreader uses 10 missiles.
+The Spreader uses ten missiles.

-This beam deals the most damage and is relatively fast but has a short range.
-Also, it can set some enemies on fire due to the extreme heat.
-Once this beam is obtained, it may become the default beam of choice.
+The Plasma Beam, while fast, has a short range.
+It can set some enemies on fire due to the extreme heat.
 The charged version of this beam can melt thick ice with cracks.

-This is a short range weapon that leaves behind fire on whatever it makes contact with, damaging things that touch it.
-Not very useful due to its inaccuracy but good for handling large groups of enemies.
-It uses up 10 Missiles over 2 seconds.
+The flamethrower is a short range weapon that leaves behind fire on whatever it makes contact with, damaging things that touch it.
+It uses up ten Missiles over two seconds.

 Suit and Ability Upgrades

 Samus obtains various upgrades throughout the course of her adventure.
-These take many forms, and hark back to the original Metroid games.
+These take many forms, and harken back to the original Metroid games.

-The first suit upgrade Samus receives, and the one she is most often associated with.
-The Varia Suit provides a reduction in damage, as well as the ability to visit environments with extreme temperatures, without being hurt.
-It is gotten by defeating Flaahgra in the Chozo Ruins.
+The Varia Suit is the first suit upgrade Samus receives, and the one she is most often associated with.
+This upgrade also provides a reduction in damage, as well as the ability to visit environments with extreme temperatures without being hurt.
+It is obtained by defeating Flaahgra in the Chozo Ruins.

-This suit upgrade allows Samus to move fluidly underwater, as well as increasing underwater visibility and providing more damage reduction.
-It turns her suit a shade of purple.
+This suit upgrade allows Samus to move fluidly underwater, as well as increasing underwater visibility and providing additional damage reduction.
+It also recolours her suit with an indigo accent in place of the orange palette most associated with her.
 It is acquired in the Gravity Chamber in Phendrana Drifts.

 The result of an overload of pure Phazon, the Phazon Suit is shades of black, silver, and crimson.
 It protects Samus from the effects of blue phazon (though not orange phazon), and provides the most damage reduction of any suit.
-It also allows her to use the powerful Phazon beam.
-It is gotten after the battle with the Omega Pirate, in the Phazon Mines.
+It also allows her to use the powerful Phazon beam, only available during her final battle.
+This upgrade is obtained after the battle with the Omega Pirate, in the Phazon Mines.

 Samus' visor has many different capabilities.
-The standard types are the combat (for fighting) and scan (for scanning the environment) visors.
+The standard types are the combat and scan visors.
 There are also two others:

-Thermal Visor- This visor allows Samus to see the heat signatures of everything around.
-It is used to find Shadow Pirates and energy conduits.
+Thermal Visor - This visor allows Samus to see the heat signatures of everything around her.
+It is used to find Shadow Pirates in camoflauge and disabled energy conduits.

-X-Ray Visor - This visor is used to (ta-da!) see beyond the visible spectrum.
-It is without color though, and only goes a short range.
-It does however, allow her to see enemies that are invisible to even Thermal Imaging, and to see through flesh.
+X-Ray Visor - This visor is used to see beyond the visible light spectrum.
+It allows her to see enemies that are invisible to even thermal imaging, and to see through flesh, most notably seen through Samus' arm cannon, instead only showing her bones.

-Simple as it sounds, the missile launcher allows Samus to fire missiles.
-At first, only five are available, but this is upgradeable by finding one of many missile expansions throughout the world.
-They are more powerful than a standard beam shot, and may hone in on targets, so they are good for damaging enemies, as well as opening doors and destroying certain materials.
+The missile launcher allows Samus to fire missiles.
+At first, only five missiles are available to be stored onhand, but this is upgradeable by finding one of many missile expansions throughout the world.
+They are more powerful than a standard beam shot, and can hone in on targets, as well as opening doors and destroying certain materials.

-A standard of the Metroid series, this power allows Samus to curl into a ball and roll around.
-In this form, she is able to get through tight spaces.
+In morph ball mode, Samus becomes a ball of pure energy, encased in her power suit, and can roll around, allowing access to areas previously out of reach.
 It is gotten once the Plated Beetle in the Chozo Ruins has been defeated.
 It has various upgrades:

 Bombs - Getting this upgrade allows Samus to drop small bombs while in Morph Ball form.
 These can destroy certain materials, are effective against many enemies, and can even serve a purpose in some boss fights.
 They can also be dropped into bomb slots to activate certain things.
 It is gotten once the Incinerator Drone in the Chozo Ruins has been beaten.

-Power Bombs - Able to destroy tougher material (Bendezium) and stronger enemies, the Power Bomb is one of Samus' strongest weapons.
-The number availible can be expanded.
-They are obtained by defeating the Beta Drone and passing through the maze in the Phazon Mines.
+Power Bombs - Able to destroy Bendezium objects and stronger enemies, the Power Bomb is one of Samus' strongest weapons.
+The number available can be expanded.
+This upgrade is obtained by defeating the Beta Drone and passing through the maze in the Phazon Mines.

 Boost Ball - This upgrade affords Samus a short burst of speed while in Morph Ball mode.
 Useful for traversing half-pipes and defeating smaller enemies.
 Acquired in Phendrana Canyon in Phendrana Drifts.